 In 1815, the East India Company began recruiting Gurkhas into its ranks after being impressed by their martial qualities during the first of the Anglo-Nepal Wars of 1814 - 1816.
 Since then, many books have been written about Gurkhas, and many others have included mention of these indomitable warriors from Nepal.

 This webpage aims to provide an overview of some of the most interesting, accurate and accessible Gurkha books.
 My intention is to keep adding to the webpage as I discover more books, both fact and fiction, that I think will be of interest to those who want to know more about Gurkhas and Nepal, their country of origin.
 Inevitably, I have included my own Gurkha books, not just because I wrote them but also because they are recent and have been well received by critics.
-Where appropriate, I have offered a personal view of the Gurkha books being described - though I accept that others might not agree with my thoughts - as well as links so that readers can access the books on Amazon, the Gurkha Museum's website or other source locations.
+Where appropriate, I have offered a personal view of the Gurkha books being described, as well as links so that readers can access the books on Amazon, the Gurkha Museum's website or other source locations.

 This incredibly well researched Gurkha book describes the wars that occurred between the East India Company and Nepal over the period 1814 - 1816.
 It is full of fascinating detail about the East India Company and the Gurkhas it had to fight as it sought to expand its empire in northern India.
 I used it as a key reference source for the early part of my book on the Gurkhas' 200 years of service to the British Crown.
 But whilst it is an invaluable Gurkha book to dip into to check a fact or two, it's probably not the ideal choice for a bit of light reading whilst sitting by the pool on your summer holidays!
 In sum, an invaluable source of information but not the easiest of the Gurkha books to read - better suited to those doing detailed research into the origins of Britain's Gurkhas!